 You must choose the law firm that you believe is right for your dog bite case in Florida.
 Our team employs many personal injury lawyers, offers a contingency fee structure, and is ready to host your free consultation today.

-However, time is of the essence so it is imperative you contact one of our lawyers today as Florida Statutes § 95.11 states you have only four years to take legal action.
+However, time is of the essence so it is imperative you contact one of our lawyers today as Florida Statutes § 95.11 states you have only two years to take legal action.
 This time limit starts as soon as the incident occurs.
-When it is past four years from the time of the injury it will then be much hard to take legal action.
+When it is past two years from the time of the injury it will then be much hard to take legal action.

 Call GED Lawyers Today for Your Free Consultation